yash-izate/First-Repository/README.md

 👀 I’m interested in full stack web development and have an interest in Python and Java programming languages.

-🌱 I’m currently learning full stack development and   DSA in Java.
+🌱 I’m currently learning Full Stack Development and   Data Structure & Algorithms in Java.

 💞️ I’m looking to collaborate on full stack projects.